Ever get in a total RUT in your relationship with your spouse?

 (If the two of you have been going in circles for so long this might even feel a tad awkward.
 That’s OK!
 Anything worth doing is WORTH doing!
 So make the time.
 Keep on.
 I can bet in time that you’re going to look forward to this weekly event too!

 To make it a little fun, I also made a set of questions you and your spouse can ask each other.
 (Scroll down to the bottom).

-Have fun, talk about each other’s weeks, goals for the week to come, share something you appreciated about each other from that week, and make sure to LAUGH together.
+Have fun, talk about each other’s weeks, goals for the week to come, share something you appreciated about each other from that week, and my biggest suggestion is make sure to LAUGH together.